Trailer Aerodynamics

 Front, Middle or Back?

 Best bang for the buck in aerodynamics is at the back of the trailer, not the front.
-It looks good in the front, but that’s the myth.
+It looks good in the front, but that is the myth.
 There is certainly value in smoothing and rounding the front, but the biggest drag happens at the back.
 Front rounding is probably #4 on the list.

 There are confounding factors with a bigger tow vehicle – yes, it blocks more air, but it also creates more turbulence between.
 The myth says a larger tow vehicle improves trailer aerodynamics – which has some merit (see the red image), but the net effect depends on many individual specifics.